 The teaching skills of applicants for the title of docent are assessed by a Faculty's teaching skills committee.
 Such assessments must be based on the Faculty’s general instructions for teaching skills committees.

 Applicants may demonstrate their teaching skills by holding a lecture on a topic of their choice.
-The time allotted for the lecture is 20 minutes.

 Applicants for the title of docent can give one lecture to demonstrate their teaching skills.
 If an applicant’s teaching skills are found insufficient for the title of docent, a new application process cannot be initiated before he or she submits a report on how he or she has developed his or her teaching skills since the previous demonstration.